-BIO 2180 - Human Anatomy and Physiology II with Lab (4 credits)
+BIO-2180 - Human Anatomy & Physiology II (S) (4 Credits)

 This is the second of a two course sequence dealing with anatomy and physiology of the human body.
 Students study the anatomy and physiology of the human digestive, circulatory, lymphatic, urinary, reproductive, and respiratory systems with an emphasis on homeostasis.
 Students use models, the Virtual Human (VH) dissection software, physiological exercises, and preserved specimens to identify anatomical structures from these systems.